santagaz/forcer/README.md

 is written and attempting to contribute into it.
 So after days of reading metaforces code and trying to understand, how SOAP api calls are done to salesforce and how 'thor' is used to create command line app, I was ready to write my own tool.
 The idea is to make structure of forcer simpler than metaforce and let contributors understand code by reading smaller amount of files.
-I admit that my code is not perfect and far from professional ruby styles, so I will be glad if you (yes I mean you!) help me.
+I admit that my code is not perfect and far from professional ruby styles, so I will be glad if you help me.
 But please lets keep this tool simple with only necessary commands and functionality.

 ## Installation